-Now in the last days, we are waiting for the return of the Lord Jesus just as the Israelites at that time waited for the Messiah.
-Theprophesies: “Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me” (Rev 3:20).
-“I have yet many things to say to you, but you cannot bear them now.
-However, when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatever he shall hear, that shall he speak: and he will show you things to come” (Jhn 16:12-13).
-In the Book of Revelation there are also several mentions that “He that has an ear, let him hear what the Spirit says to the churches” (Rev Chapter 2-3).
-From these prophecies, we can clearly see that when the Lord Jesus returns, He will speak and utter His words.
-God’s sheep can hear God’s voice.
-When they hear God’s voice, they will go out to welcome Him and thereby can come before God.
-Now the prophecies about the Lord Jesus’ return have basically been fulfilled and many people are openly testifying online that the Lord Jesus has returned and done a step of work of judging, chastising and purifying people.
-Facing all this, how should we treat the prophecies about the Lord Jesus’ return?
-What attitude should we take toward welcoming His return in the last days to avoid walking the Pharisees’ path of failure?
+Brothers and sisters, we all know that the Lord will come again in the last days, as it has long ago been prophesied in the Bible, “Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me” (Revelation 3:20), “I have yet many things to say to you, but you cannot bear them now.
+However, when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatever he shall hear, that shall he speak: and he will show you things to come” (John 16:12-13).
+And in the Book of Revelation, there are also several mentions that “He that has an ear, let him hear what the Spirit says to the churches” (See Revelation 2-3).
+From these prophecies, we can clearly see that when the Lord returns, He will speak and utter His words.
+God’s sheep are able to hear God’s voice.
+Those who can go out to welcome God once hearing His voice will be raptured before His throne.
+Now it is the last days.
+The prophecies about the Lord’s return have basically been fulfilled and many people are openly testifying online that the Lord Jesus has returned.
+In treating the matter of the Lord’s coming, we should learn from the failure of the Pharisees, let go of our notions and imaginings, and be the wise virgins by seeking and listening to God’s voice.
+This is the only way that we can welcome the Lord’s return.